Yorkshire Pudding for 4

 But crisply-made Yorkshire Pud is now - and with every reason - something of a delicacy.
 There are just a few rules: for a successful pudding you must (i) have the oven very hot, (ii) use a flameproof metal container, and (iii) always use plain flour rather than self-raising.

-Click here for a larger Yorkshire Pudding batter to serve 6, You can now watch how to make Yorkshire Pudding in our Cookery School Batters Video.
+The Delia Online Cookery School: You can now watch how to make Yorkshire Pudding in our Batters Video.
 Click the image to play.

 This recipe is adapted from Delia Smith’s Complete Illustrated Cookery Course Serves 4.
 Scroll to the bottom of the Method to see questions Lindsey has answered on this recipe

 To make the batter, sift the flour into a bowl (with a cloth under it to keep it steady), holding the sieve quite high to give the flour a good airing, add some seasoning then make a well in the centre.